Electronics and Computer Technology Degree Program

 Related Programs: If you are interested in a bachelor's degree program in this field, consider DeVry University's bachelor's degree program in Computer Engineering Technology or Electronics Engineering Technology.

 Learn more about the advantages of studying at DeVry University.
 Request more information.

 Focusing on applying concepts and skills to real-world situations, DeVry's ECT curriculum may include these career-enhancing courses:

-- Programming Concepts – This course familiarizes students with programming logic, including basic control structures, modularization, and systems programming.
+- Programming Concepts – This computer technology course familiarizes students with programming logic, including basic control structures, modularization, and systems programming.
 Using high-level languages such as flowchart-based languages, students apply programming concepts to technical problems in practical situations.

 - Introduction to Networking – Introducing the underlying technology of local area networks (LANs), wide area networks (WANs), and the Internet, this course covers networking media, the Open System Interconnection (OSI) model, transmission control protocol/Internet protocol (TCP/IP), an overview of routing and switching, and small network configuration and troubleshooting.

 - Introduction to Routing – This course introduces router configuration, maintenance and troubleshooting; routing protocols; and use of access control lists (ACLs) as a traffic management tool.
 Students gain command-line-interface (CLI) knowledge and configure local and wide area networks with routers.

 - Hardware and Software – Exploring the PC system from software, hardware, and operating system points of view, this course covers hardware topics like system boards, processors, memory, power supplies, input/output (I/O) ports, internal adapters, printers, and basic networking devices.
 Software topics include client/server operating systems and installation, as well as licensing software applications.